-It is important to note that all the questions on the exam will revolve around these four practices that you’ll have mastered by the end of your AP Calculus AB course.
-As you speed across the units learning each concept, remember to go back and reflect on the Big Ideas that each of these units encompasses.
+It is important to note that all the questions on the exam will revolve around these four practices that you’ll master by the end of your AP Calculus AB course.
+As you move across the units learning each concept, remember to go back and reflect on the Big Ideas that each of these units encompasses.
 Knowing the fundamentals of a subject is the core of a solid learning process.

 The AP Calculus AB question booklet consists of two sections: multiple-choice (MCQs) and free-response (FRQs).
 The exam lasts for three hours and 15 minutes, during which you’ll have to answer 45 MCQs in Section I and six FRQs in Section II.
 Each section is divided into sections A and B, classifying the questions based on calculator usage.
 Let's have a look at the exam format for Calculus AB: